fabiofortkamp/secondlaw/README.md

 1. Create a [Windows link](http://www.howtogeek.com/howto/16226/complete-guide-to-symbolic-links-symlinks-on-windows-or-linux/) for `minttyrc` in your Home directory directory
 2. Install the [Input Mono font](http://input.fontbureau.com/)
+3. Create a shortcut to `QuakeTerminal.ahk` and to the Console executable in the Startup folder

 ## Current features